-Other than the disclosure in Note 9 to the Consolidated Financial Statements regarding the past due payroll taxes, we know of no material, existing or pending legal proceedings against us, nor are we involved as a plaintiff in any material proceeding or pending litigation.
+Other than the disclosure in Note 9 to the Consolidated Financial Statements regarding the past due payroll taxes and in Note 19 to the Consolidated Financial Statements regarding the Chapter 11 Bankruptcy proceedings of SEM and the lease settlement for REGS, we know of no material, existing or pending legal proceedings against us, nor are we involved as a plaintiff in any material proceeding or pending litigation.
 There are no proceedings in which any of our directors, officers or affiliates, or any registered or beneficial shareholder of more than 5% of our issued and outstanding common stock, or associates of such persons, is an adverse party or has a material interest adverse to us.